acibojbp/Cybersecurity-Labs-Setup/README.md

 Congratulations!
 You've installed Kali Linux in VirtualBox.
 You can now leverage its powerful suite of pre-installed security tools for various cybersecurity tasks and experiments within a secure and isolated environment.

+### Disclaimer

+_Depending on your intended use, it's vital to secure your Kali Linux virtual machine appropriately.
+If used for activities like Capture The Flag (CTF) competitions or connecting to external servers, ensure robust security measures are in place.
+After a fresh installation, implementing additional security best practices is essential, especially given its potential use for conducting attacks.
+Whether setting up Kali as a "throw-away pentesting machine" for short-term engagements or as a "long-term use OS" for regular activities, both methods require distinct security considerations.
+It's crucial to research and apply these measures to safeguard your system.
+Remember, engaging in unauthorized or malicious activities, including hacking, is strictly forbidden and illegal.
+Always adhere to ethical standards and responsible usage._

 ## Install Ubuntu Linux Virtual Machine

 Installing Ubuntu on VirtualBox is straightforward and user-friendly, often considered as easy as, if not easier than, installing Windows.
 You can refer to this guide for more detailed instructions: [How to run an Ubuntu Desktop virtual machine using VirtualBox 7 | Ubuntu](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).